 What to see in DUMBO?

-- Washington Street: Next to the Brooklyn Bridge is located this street from which you can photograph the wonderful Manhattan Bridge with New York in the background.
+- Washington Street: Next to the Brooklyn Bridge is located this street from where you can photograph the wonderful Manhattan Bridge with New York in the background.

 - Order a pizza at Grimaldi's: Try the pizzas at the legendary Grimaldi's at 1 Front Street, just under the Brooklyn Bridge.
-The lines at the entrance are worth it to eat their delicious pepperoni pizza - a tip: bring cash because they don't accept credit cards!
+The lines at the entrance are worth it to eat their delicious pepperoni pizza - a tip: bring cash because they don't accept cards!

-- Plymouth Street: Walking down this street you will see that it is crossed by the old tracks on which the freight trains used to run to the Big Apple.
+- Plymouth Street: Walking down this street you will see that it is crossed by the old tracks where the freight trains used to run to the Big Apple.

-- Admire its Street Art: Sculptures, graffiti, and murals scattered throughout the streets of DUMBO show the bohemian and artistic soul of Brooklyn.
+- Admire its Street Art: Sculptures, graffiti and murals scattered along the streets of DUMBO show the bohemian and artistic soul of Brooklyn.
 You can join a graffiti workshop in Brooklyn to learn how to make your own!

 - Movie Nights: During July and August, Thursday nights are open-air classic movies at Pier 1 Harbor View Lawn.
 Grab your popcorn and enjoy the summer breeze off the East River with the Manhattan skyline in the background.

-One of my favorite spots in DUMBO for its breathtaking views is Main Street Park, one of the best parks in New York.
-With the Brooklyn Bridge on one side, the Manhattan Bridge on the other the Manhattan Bridge, and in front of the East River and the Financial District skyline.
-You won't be able to stop taking pictures!
+One of my favorite places in DUMBO for its breathtaking views is Main Street Park, one of the best parks in New York.
+With the Brooklyn Bridge on one side, the Manhattan Bridge on the other and the East River and the Financial District skyline in front of you, you won't be able to stop taking pictures!

-But, to tell you the truth, I don't just like it for this reason but also because here is Jane's Carousel, an authentic 1920's carousel that was restored to its original splendor and has been part of the Brooklyn landscape since the 80's when it was brought from Ohio.
+But, to tell you the truth, I not only like it for this reason but also because here is Jane's Carousel, an authentic 1920's carousel that was restored to its original splendor and has been part of the Brooklyn landscape since the 80's when it was brought from Ohio.

 Main Street Park with kids

-If you' re visiting New York as a family, it's a great place to take the kids to have fun and get on the rides yourself.
+If you' re visiting New York with the family, it's a great place to take the kids to have fun and you can ride it too.
 Jane's Carousel is for all ages so don't be shy and ride one of their cute little horses for only $2.
-It's also a perfect plan if you're traveling as a couple and want to surprise them with a romantic evening.
+It is also a perfect plan if you are traveling as a couple and want to surprise them with a romantic evening.

 On the other hand, in Main Street Park there is a tiny rocky beach known as Pebble Beach.
-In it, there is a kind of bleachers where you can sit for a while to rest, to see the photos you have taken so far and also enjoy the view of the city.
+There is a kind of bleachers where you can sit for a while to rest, to see the photos you have taken so far and also enjoy the panoramic view of the city.
 If you travel to New York in summer, this place will be key for the hottest days of July and August in New York.

 Another plan to do in Brooklyn during your visit, especially between August and October, is to rent a kayak to navigate the East River.
 You can find more information on the official website.
 If you are looking for more special plans like this one, don't miss this list with the must-do experiences in New York.

-If you love flea markets but travel to New York in winter, at this time of the year this space is transformed into Winter Flea, a flea market of antiques, crafts, and food that opens between November and March.
+If you love flea markets and you travel to New York in winter, this space is transformed into Winter Flea, a flea market of antiques, crafts and food that opens between November and March.
 Shopaholics, here you will find the best things to buy in New York.

 Why I like this flea market

-This is not your typical flea market where items are just piled up in a pile, but there is a careful presentation that draws the eye to the stalls to tempt you to take a unique souvenir home, either for yourself or for your family.
-You can find such unique things!
+This is not your typical flea market where the objects are piled up without rhyme or reason, but there is a careful presentation that attracts the eye to the stalls to tempt you to take a unique souvenir home, either for you or for your family.
+There are unique things!

-If you don't leave here with a super cool vintage jacket, you'll leave with a full, happy stomach.
-Here you'll sample some of the best tacos, hot dogs, lobster rolls, and Sicilian cannoli in New York.
+If you don't leave here with a super cool vintage jacket, you'll leave with a full stomach.
+Here you'll sample some of the best tacos, hot dogs, lobster rolls and Sicilian cannoli in New York.
 It's one of the best places to eat in Brooklyn.